PHPOffice/PhpSpreadsheet/docs/topics/defined-names.md

 ```php
 $spreadsheet->addNamedFormula(new NamedFormula('SUM', $worksheet, '=SUM(A1:E5)'));
 ```
 And this will work without problems in MS Excel.
-However, it is not guaranteed to work correctly in PHPSpreadsheet; and will certainly cause confusion for anybody reading it, so it is not recommended.
+However, it is not guaranteed to work correctly in PHPSpreadsheet; and will certainly cause confusion for anybody reading it; so it is not recommended.